JetBrains/intellij-sdk-docs/topics/user_interface_components/dialog_wrapper.md

 The method will be called automatically via a timer.

 If the currently entered data is valid, return `null`.
-Otherwise, return a [`ValidationInfo`](%gh-ic%/platform/ide-core/src/com/intellij/openapi/ui/ValidationInfo.java) object which encapsulates an error message, and an optional component associated with the invalid data.
+Otherwise, return a [`ValidationInfo`](%gh-ic%/platform/ide-core/src/com/intellij/openapi/ui/ValidationInfo.java) object which encapsulates an error message and an optional component associated with the invalid data.
 When specifying a component, an error icon will be displayed next to it, and it will be focused when the user tries to invoke the <control>OK</control> action.

 ## Examples